mamontuka/ritar-bms-ha/united_bms/united_bms_standalone_cli/README.md

-# United BMS debugger/commandline tool
+# Standalone United BMS debugger/commandline tool

 ## "--write" option USE AT OWN RISK !
 THAT OPTION CAN DAMAGE YOUR EQUIPMENT !